ggershinsky/parquet-format/Encodings.md

 Supported Types: all

 This is the plain encoding that must be supported for types.
 It is intended to be the simplest encoding.
 Values are encoded back to back.

 The plain encoding is used whenever a more efficient encoding can not be used.
 It stores the data in the following format:
  - BOOLEAN: [Bit Packed](#RLE), LSB first
  - INT32: 4 bytes little endian
  - INT64: 8 bytes little endian
- - INT96: 12 bytes little endian (deprecated)
+ - INT96: 12 bytes little endian
  - FLOAT: 4 bytes IEEE little endian
  - DOUBLE: 8 bytes IEEE little endian
  - BYTE_ARRAY: length in 4 bytes little endian followed by the bytes contained in the array
  - FIXED_LEN_BYTE_ARRAY: the bytes contained in the array

 For native types, this outputs the data as little endian.
 Floating
     point types are encoded in IEEE.

 For the byte array type, it encodes the length as a 4 byte little endian, followed by the bytes.

-### Dictionary Encoding (PLAIN_DICTIONARY = 2 and RLE_DICTIONARY = 8)
+### Dictionary Encoding (PLAIN_DICTIONARY = 2)
 The dictionary encoding builds a dictionary of values encountered in a given column.
 The dictionary will be stored in a dictionary page per column chunk.
 The values are stored as integers using the [RLE/Bit-Packing Hybrid](#RLE) encoding.
 If the dictionary grows too big, whether in size or number of distinct values, the encoding will fall back to the plain encoding.
 The dictionary page is written first, before the data pages of the column chunk.

-Dictionary page format: the entries in the dictionary - in dictionary order - using the [plain](#PLAIN) encoding.
+Dictionary page format: the entries in the dictionary - in dictionary order - using the [plain](#PLAIN) enncoding.

 Data page format: the bit width used to encode the entry ids stored as 1 byte (max bit width = 32), followed by the values encoded using RLE/Bit packed described above (with the given bit width).

-Using the PLAIN_DICTIONARY enum value is deprecated in the Parquet 2.0 specification.
-Prefer using RLE_DICTIONARY in a data page and PLAIN in a dictionary page for Parquet 2.0+ files.

 ### <a name="RLE"></a>Run Length Encoding / Bit-Packing Hybrid (RLE = 3)
 This encoding uses a combination of bit-packing and run length encoding to more efficiently store repeated values.

 The grammar for this encoding looks like this, given a fixed bit-width known in advance:
 ```
 rle-bit-packed-hybrid: <length> <encoded-data>
-length := length of the <encoded-data> in bytes stored as 4 bytes little endian (unsigned int32)
+length := length of the <encoded-data> in bytes stored as 4 bytes little endian
 encoded-data := <run>*
 run := <bit-packed-run> | <rle-run>
 bit-packed-run := <bit-packed-header> <bit-packed-values>
-bit-packed-header := varint-encode(<bit-pack-scaled-run-len> << 1 | 1)
+bit-packed-header := varint-encode(<bit-pack-count> << 1 | 1)
 // we always bit-pack a multiple of 8 values at a time, so we only store the number of values / 8
-bit-pack-scaled-run-len := (bit-packed-run-len) / 8
+bit-pack-count := (number of values in this run) / 8
-bit-packed-run-len := *see 3 below*
 bit-packed-values := *see 1 below*
 rle-run := <rle-header> <repeated-value>
-rle-header := varint-encode( (rle-run-len) << 1)
+rle-header := varint-encode( (number of times repeated) << 1)
-rle-run-len := *see 3 below*
 repeated-value := value that is repeated, using a fixed-width of round-up-to-next-byte(bit-width)
 ```